samarsinghal/lab-tekton-fundamentals/workshop/content/exercises/build-task.md

 ```

 Under the `resources` property of the `Task`, an `input` `PipelineResource` of `type: git` is declared, meaning that this
-`Task` expects to have information passed to it about a git repository.
+`Task` expects a git repository to work with.

 The `output` `PipelineResource` of `type: image` specifies the container image registry, image name, and tag associated with
 the image where a built container image will be pushed to.